 Alcoholism and depression often go hand in hand.
-Not only can alcohol negatively impact your physical health, but it can also affect your mental health as well.
+Not only can alcohol negatively impact your physical health, but it can also affect your mental health.

 Besides the emotional issues caused by depression, someone can also show physical symptoms such as chronic pain or digestive problems.
 To be clinically diagnosed, the symptoms must last for at least two weeks.